Chairman: Sally-Anne Fawcett

 A separate dressing room will be provided for males and also a family dressing room for both sexes should it be required.
 No men will be allowed entry to any female dressing room.
 The RTWDF reserves the right to question any person within the backstage area and, where deemed appropriate, request them to leave.

 RTWDF will appoint a named and appropriately trained Safeguarding Officer who will be the point of contact should a child make a disclosure and who will handle any issues arising.

 8. PHOTOGRAPHS, VIDEOTAPES AND PRESS PHOTOGRAPHY

 The taking of photographs or videos in the auditorium during the festival is strictly prohibited.
-An appropriate official photographer, located in the inner foyer area, will be available throughout the festival to take photographs of entrants if required.
-Please note that any use of the photographer remains the responsibility of parents / guardians / carers.
+An appropriate official photographer, located in the inner foyer area, will be available throughout the festival taking photos of entrants whilst they are dancing.
+The resulting photographs will be displayed and can be ordered through the photographer.
+Please note that any transactions with the photographer remain the responsibility of parents / guardians / carers.